Godavari Biorefineries Launches Innovative CO2-to-DME Project, Wins Industry-Academia Partnership Award

 Potential Impact

 The newly patented compounds represent a potentially significant development in cancer treatment.
-By targeting uncontrolled cell growth, these compounds may offer new avenues for therapies against some of the most common and challenging forms of cancer.
+By targeting uncontrolled cell growth and cancer stem cells, these compounds may offer new avenues for therapies against some of the most common and challenging forms of cancer.

 Breast and Prostate Cancer Focus

-The patent specifically mentions the compounds' potential in treating breast and prostate cancer.
+The patents specifically mention the compounds' potential in treating breast and prostate cancer.
 This focus is particularly noteworthy given the high incidence rates of these cancers globally:

 Cancer Type Global Impact